waelhammoudeh/overpass-4-slackware/README.md

 This guide describes how to install and configure an Overpass API server on a Linux machine running **Slackware64 15.0**.
-The focus here is on creating a **limited-area database initialized from an OSM extract** rather than the full planet.
+The focus here is on creating a **limited-area database initialized from an OSM extract** rather than the huge full planet file.

 Using a regional extract greatly reduces disk space requirements.
-The trade-off is that such a database does **not support historical functionality** (attic data).
+The trade-off is that such a database **does not support historical functionality** (attic data).
 However, by keeping your database updated with the latest OSM diffs, you can always query up-to-date data for your chosen region.